Urvee1810/Market_Basket_Analysis/README.md

 - Instacart for providing the dataset

 ---
-**Note**: This project is for educational purposes and uses a public dataset from Instacart.
+**Note**: This project is for educational purposes and uses a public dataset from Instacart - Please download this by yourself.